loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 Simply typed lambda calculus was first introduced by Church to avoid the paradoxical use of the untyped lambda calculus @church1940formulation.
-It consists of two worlds: the type world and the term world.
-The two worlds correspond to logic and computation, respectively.
+It consists of separate syntactic categories: the category of types and the category of terms.
+The two categories correspond to types and computation, respectively.
 The syntax for #stlc is shown in @stlc_syntax.
-The symbol T is used to denote monomorphic types.
+The symbol $T$ is used to denote base types.

 #figure(
   caption: [Syntax for #stlc.],
   $
-    & #math.italic[Types] A "::=" A -> A | T            \
+    & #math.italic[Types] sigma, tau "::=" sigma -> tau | T \
     & #math.italic[Terms] e "::=" x | e e | lambda x. e \
   $,
 )<stlc_syntax>